osilander/bonito_benchmarks/README.md

 Here, given the small number of errors in some assemblies, it is not useful to plot 100Kbp windows, as *many many* of these windows have no errors and a perfect q-score of 50.
 Instead, the results using 500 Kbp windows are shown below.
-Here, max q-score is 56, and there are no windows without errors, although in the `raven` assembly, there is one window with 3 errors (q-score 51.2) and one with 4 (q-score 50).
+Here, max q-score is 57, and there are no windows without errors, although in the `raven` assembly, there is one window with 4 errors (q-score 51).

 ![beeswarm_K12](figures/quals_beeswarm_9.4_medaka_500Kbp.png)

+## 10.3 Flowcells

+### No polishing

+The 10.3 chemistry has been designed with the thought there will be fewer indels.
+Oxford Nanopore have clearly done a good job here - even *unpolished* `bonito` assemblies haved q-scores well above 40, and in the case of `flye` (which implements its own polishing), the q-scores are well above 45.
+This is *approximately equivalent* to the **9.4** `bonito`-basecalled, `medaka`-polished `flye` assemblies.

 ![beeswarm_K12](figures/quals_beeswarm_10.3_none_250Kbp.png)

+### With polishing

+But the assemblies that really begin to shine are the **10.3** `medaka`-polished ones (both `bonito` *and* `guppy`, and for both `raven` and `flye`).
+For `bonito` basecalls, the *six* (`raven`) and *four* (`flye`) 250Kbp windows have no errors at all (q-score 55), and an additional four have only one error (q-score 54).

+For
+`guppy` *high accuracy* (hac) basecalls, a very large fraction of 250Kbp windows also have no or one errors.

+But the *fast* `guppy` basecalls still wallow a bit in the mud, with polishing only pushing their assembly qualities up a smidge.

 ![beeswarm_K12](figures/quals_beeswarm_10.3_medaka_250Kbp.png)

+Because these assemblies seem so darn accurate, we can also make a plot with 500Kbp windows.
+Although now there is only one 500Kbp window with no errors

 ![beeswarm_K12](figures/quals_beeswarm_10.3_medaka_500Kbp.png)